 - Restrooms: Accessible restrooms should meet all ADA regulations at a minimum and provide plenty of support structures, along with an adult changing table.

-- Drinking fountains: Including different drinking fountain levels accommodates children with disabilities as well as those of a variety of ages.
+- Drinking fountains: Including different drinking fountain levels accommodates children with disabilities and those of varying ages.
 A fountain may also include an area for service animals.

 - Parking and transportation: The parking lot of an inclusive playground typically has substantial van parking, more than required by standards.
 Any bus stops should be wheelchair accessible and provide shelter for people as they wait.